The ocean is the

 The International Ocean Carbon Coordination Project (IOCCP), which acts as the GOOS Biogeochemistry Panel, is working to develop an internationally-agreed strategy for Surface Ocean CO2 Monitoring, a priority of the G7 Future of the Seas and Oceans Initiative (FSOI).

-This IOCCP-led activity carried out with G7 FSOI support will work to catalyse and facilitate the development of global strategy for monitoring surface ocean CO2, which is needed to guide coordinated joint investment by governments to implement the global surface ocean CO2 monitoring network, building on existing observing programmes, data management structures and coordination bodies where possible.
+This IOCCP-led activity carried out with G7 FSOI support will work to catalyse and facilitate the development of a global strategy for monitoring surface ocean CO2, which is needed to guide coordinated joint investment by governments to implement the global surface ocean CO2 monitoring network, building on existing observing programmes, data management structures and coordination bodies where possible.

 To develop the strategy, and the community of practice and coordination structure to manage this global network, the G7 FSOI Coordination Centre will work directly with experts from G7 national programmes, SOCONET, SOCAT, GOA-ON, Global Atmosphere Watch of WMO, the EU Research Infrastructure Integrated Carbon Observing System (ICOS) Ocean Thematic Centre, JPI Oceans, amongst many other important players.
 The EU and UK coordinators of the G7 FSOI Coordination Centre, Maria Hood and Katy Hill respectively, also serve on the Steering Committee for the Canadian North Atlantic Carbon Observatory Workshop.